 Bill was first elected Congressman for New Jersey’s 8th Congressional District in 1996.
 After congressional reapportionment, the district was reconfigured and renumbered to be the 9th Congressional District beginning with the 113th Congress in 2013.
 Bill is now serving his twelfth term.
 Since 2007, Bill has served on the exclusive House Ways and Means Committee, the first committee established in the U.S. Congress, overseeing numerous economic issues including Social Security, taxes, Medicare, health policy and international trade.
 On the committee, Bill has been a champion for the middle class by supporting policies that help facilitate job creation, distribute the tax burden equitably and make quality health care affordable for all Americans.

-As of 2017, Bill is also the Ranking Member on the Ways and Means Subcommittee on Trade.
+Bill currently serves on the Ways and Means Subcommittee on Trade.
 Earlier in his congressional tenure, Bill served on the House Committee on Small Business, the House Committee on Transportation and Infrastructure, the House Budget Committee, and he was an original member of the House Committee on Homeland Security.

 From his first days in Congress, Bill has enthusiastically championed the designation of Paterson’s Great Falls as unit of the National Park System.
 He took the lead in drafting, introducing and shepherding through Congress the “Great Falls Historic District Study Act,” until it was signed into law in November 2001.
 This was the first step toward the day in April 2009 when President Barack Obama joined Bill in recognizing the historic value and natural beauty of the Great Falls and signed legislation designating the Falls and the 30-acre surrounding area as the future site of the Paterson Great Falls National Historical Park.
 When completed, the new national park will include refurbished beautiful, historic mill buildings and better maintenance and protection for the second largest waterfall east of the Mississippi.